 #GoBackModi is top Twitter trend again as PM set to address two rallies in Jharkhand

-Ranchi, Nov 25: Prime Minister Narendra Modi is set to address two rallies in Jharkhand and #GoBackModi hashtag trended on Twitter.
+Ranchi, Nov 25: Prime Minister Narendra Modi is set to address two rallies in Jharkhand while #GoBackModi hashtag trended on Twitter.

 Interestingly, after Kerala, Tamil Nadu and Maharashtra, now Jharkhand's saying out loud #GoBackModi.
 The state is ruled by Raghubar Das led-BJP government.